Our strategies cover major asset classes.

 Uncorrelated Strategies - QMN and QII

 Bireme has two proprietary, algorithmic, market-neutral strategies that we hope can fulfill the alternative asset promise of a positive, uncorrelated return stream.

 Why don't we use typical alternative assets?

 Why not just recommend our clients own real estate, or commodities?
 Unfortunately, we think there are significant problems with many alternatives.

 - Low liquidity.
 Many alternatives suffer from low liquidity.
 Low liquidity is a danger because it can leave investors without access to their money should they need it.
-Furthermore, illiquid assets can have very high transaction fees, reducing the take-home returns of investors.
+Furthermore, illiquid assets can have high transaction fees, reducing the take-home returns of investors.
 Low liquidity also makes assets difficult to value, leaving holders unsure of the value of their portfolio.

 - Volatile.
-Many alternatives have been very volatile.
+Some alternatives have been volatile.
 Oil has had two 75% drawdowns in the decade between 2006 and 2016.
 It was long considered that a home was a nearly infallible investment that could avoid the drawdowns common to stocks and bonds.
 Yet home prices saw a 36% drop during the housing bust4.

 - Correlation.
 The main attraction of alternatives is their diversification value.
 Yet many alternatives have had a disappointingly high correlation to the equity market.
 Real estate didn't provide much diversification during the Great Financial Crisis when both equity and real estate prices plunged simultaneously.
 And as investors pile into alternatives, correlations go up.
 Commodities, which had a correlation of around 20% with other asset prices in the 1980s and 1990s, have a 60% correlation today5.

 - Low returns.
 Most damning, many alternative assets have not delivered a significant positive long-term return to their owners.
 It doesn't matter how much diversification an asset provides if it doesn't make its holders any money.
 The chart below shows the value of an investment in stocks, bonds, gold, and commodities since 1973.

 Can investors achieve the desired diversification yet manage to avoid these substantial issues?